allamass95/SQL_Alchemy_Analysis/README.md

     Converted the query results to a Dictionary using `date` as the key and `prcp` as the value.

-    Return a JSON list of the minimum temperature, the average temperature, and the max temperature for a given start or
+    Returned a JSON list of the minimum temperature, the average temperature, and the max temperature for a given start or
     start-end range.